I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 Can Workflow error messages include Markdown?
 How long can they be?

 * Sadly, no. You can only pass `plain_text` errors back to users to show in their Analytics page.
 Emojis work though! 😅
 * In my testing, I sent `3800` characters without it breaking, so length is no excuse for not giving descriptive and useful error messages.

 ### What happens to Workflows if my Step server is down?

 From what I can tell, it seems like they get marked as `In progress` in the Workflow Builder analytics page, but provide no further information to tell user (or you) that your server didn't respond vs intentionally was processing data.

+### Workflows using out-dated versions of your Step

+Once a workflow step is built, you will find yourself with users who built Workflows on old `inputs/outputs` schema from any point in your Step's history.
+If you are actively developing your Step while it's in-use _(especially changing variable names, adding new `inputs`, etc)_ you may end up with events missing **required** inputs in your newer schemas!
+So far I see two options to handle it:

+* 🧘‍♀️Support the old schema to the absolute best of your ability.
+* ❌fail the step and send the user a message telling them to upgrade.
+This seems like a very bull-headed approach, and not recommended.

+In some cases you may have no choice but to poke the user to update, but that's a path to mega frustration, and to be avoided if possible.

 ### Hypothesis on architecture